Cykelero/tasklemon/README.md

 ## ❤️ Thanks

-Thanks to [Fabien Bérini →](https://fabien-berini.fr), for his help with making the unix-y parts reasonably sane :)
+Thanks to [Fabien Bérini](https://fabien-berini.fr), for his help with making the unix-y parts reasonably sane :)
-Thanks to [Benoît Zugmeyer →](https://github.com/BenoitZugmeyer), for his input on API design and npm support :)
+Thanks to [Benoît Zugmeyer](https://github.com/BenoitZugmeyer), for his input on API design and npm support :)